-Steps to Build an MUT with Stop Signs

-To conduct an MUT with stop signs analysis, both the Streets module and the Two-Way Stop Control module are used.
-The main intersection is coded in a Streets (\.xus) file, while the upstream and downstream crossover junctions are coded in TWSC (.xtw) files.
+Steps to Build an MUT with Stop Signs To conduct an MUT with stop signs analysis, both the Streets module and the Two-Way Stop Control module are used.
+The main intersection is coded in a Streets (.xus) file, while the upstream and downstream crossover junctions are coded in TWSC (.xtw) files.
 The TWSC files are then attached in the Streets module.
+This is a one-way-only process that cannot be reversed.
+It is strongly recommended to save a copy of your original file for future reference.

-- 1. Start a new Streets (\.xus) file and enter the conventional intersection demand. - a.
+- 1. Start a new Streets (.xus) file and enter the conventional intersection demand.
+For this intersection, the O-D must be considered for a conventional intersection. - a.
 Note: The demand entered now will automatically be redistributed to the MUT intersection after conversion. - 2.
 Go to the Alternative group box which is found in the Detailed Input Data.
 Check the Alternative Intersection box.